CTPFuture/ctpfuture.github.io/contact.md

 - Your timeline
 - What’s getting in the way

-I’ll reply with proposed next steps and scheduling options.
+We’ll reply with proposed next steps and scheduling options.